-Former "American Idol" Scotty McCreery hits No. 1 – again
+Former “American Idol” Scotty McCreery hits No. 1 – again

 The 2011 "American Idol" winner's newest album "Seasons Change" debuts at the top of Billboard's Country Album chart.
 It's McCreery's third album to reach No. 1 on the country charts, following 2011's "Clear as Day" and 2013's "See You Tonight."

-"Seasons Change," McCreery's fourth album, comes in at No. 7 on the Billboard 200 chart, which includes albums of all genres.
+"Seasons Change" comes in at No. 7 on the Billboard 200 chart, which includes albums of all genres.

-"Clear as Day," released after McCreery's "American Idol" victory that year, also debuted at No. 1 on the Billboard 200 album sales chart.
+"Clear as Day," released after McCreery won Season 10 of "American Idol," also debuted at No. 1 on the Billboard 200 album sales chart.

-This follows McCreery's "Five More Minutes" single, which reached No. 1 on Billboard's country airplay chart last month — McCreery's first No. 1 single.
+The album milestone comes after McCreery's "Five More Minutes" single reached No. 1 on Billboard's country airplay chart last month — McCreery's first No. 1 single.

+“I’m excited,” McCreery said last month after hearing about his No. 1 single.
+“It was a big mountain to climb...
+This gives more validity to what I've been doing.
+Credibility as an artist has been the goal the last few years — to move away from the TV guy who was on 'American Idol' to be a country artist with songs and stories."

+“Seasons Change" is a slice of North Carolina with lots of local details, and even a beach song (“Barefootin’”).
+It's the first album where he co-wrote every song, so it means a lot to him.

+"Professionally, 2016 was not fun," McCreery said last month.
+"Boom, I was out.
+That was a shock.
+With losing that deal came figuring out the “American Idol” deal I was locked into.
+So I spent every day in 2016 on the phone with my attorney and business manager figuring out that mess and where the next home for new music would be.
+It took until that December (2016), and here we are today."

+This year will be a busy one for McCreery.
+While he no longer is a student at NC State, he is touring and is planning a summer wedding with longtime girlfriend Gabi Dugal.

-He'll be revisiting "American Idol," the reality singing competition now on ABC, sometime this spring in the role of guest mentor, a spot that has already been recorded.
+He'll also be revisiting "American Idol," the reality singing competition now on ABC, sometime this spring in the role of guest mentor, a spot that has already been recorded.
 It's expected to air in April, but the date has not yet been released.

 Comments